-Anthem Publishing5 reviews
+Anthem Publishing11 reviews

-This score is based on 5 genuine reviews submitted via BritainReviews since 2025.
+This score is based on 11 genuine reviews submitted via BritainReviews since 2025.

 Featured Reviews

-Reviews (5)
+Reviews (11)

 No reviews yet!

 Find companies you have experience with and write reviews about them!
-Your reviews contribute to a more transparent market and improve the reliability of companies.Caught in the middle but sorted
+Your reviews contribute to a more transparent market and improve the reliability of companies.Late-night chaos, then a let-down

 There I was, mid-coffee and about to panic, when I noticed on the insurer portal that shipments had stalled — turns out Anthem's records had changed.
 Phoned their support and ended up ping-ponging between Taylor, Tammie and Leigh.
 Taylor was clearly on it, but the system kept dropping the line, so I asked the AI to reconnect and it miraculously put me with Tammie.
 Tammie tried to bridge me back to Taylor, who was still chasing the other department.
 I was told to hang on, which I did, half listening and scrolling through my feed.
 Eventually Taylor dug out the right contact at the other team and actually got us through.
 That exact moment — when someone found the right person and called me back with a solution — made me relax properly.
 Saw the number on the insurer site first and I’ve already recommended them to a neighbour.
 Properly impressed, quietly relieved.